 Note: The Oracle I/PM user interface displays different panels in the navigator pane based on your permissions.
 Unless you have application system permissions, or administration permissions to at least one individual application, the Manage Applications panel is not displayed in the navigator pane.
 You must have either Create or Administrator permission to create an application.
 The user creating an application must also have at least View permission to the connection (repository) being used.

-Applications assign permissions and associate metadata to documents at the time they are uploaded.
 Open the Manage Applications panel in the navigator pane of the Oracle I/PM user interface to start the process of defining an application.

 You will complete the following tasks in the following order: